Remove a hot-swap drive

 Use this information to remove a hot-swap drive.

-- Ensure that you have back up data on your drive, especially if it is part of a RAID array.
+- Ensure that you have backed up data on your drive, especially if it is part of a RAID array.

-Before you make changes to drives, RAID adapters, drive backplanes, or drive cables, back up all important data that is stored on the drives.
+Before you make changes to drives, RAID adapters, or drive backplanes, back up all important data that is stored on the drives.

 Before you remove any component of a RAID array, back up all RAID configuration information.

-If the security bezel is installed, remove it.
+- If the security bezel is installed, remove it first.
 See Remove the security bezel.

 Install the drive filler or a new drive to cover the drive bay.
 See Install a hot-swap drive.